NEW: Faster engines, better shielding under study, NASA official says

 For those who have never smoked, however, it’s estimated that a 35-year-old man could spend between 180 and 239 days in deep space, and a 35-year-old female could spend between 130 and 173 days.
 The number of safe days in space increases as men and women age.

 Zeitlin said his team just makes measurements; they don’t decide what radiation dose is acceptable.

 Interest in going to Mars has been mounting.
 The private company Mars One has started its recruitment process for a one-way trip for four people to land in 2023.
 The company received 78,000 applications as of early May.

 Even sooner, the Inspiration Mars Foundation wants to send two people – a man and a woman – on a 501-day roundtrip journey to Mars and back in 2018, without ever actually touching down.
 The organization was founded by Dennis Tito, the millionaire who became the first space tourist in 2001, and Moore said NASA would share the data from Curiosity with the group.

 Buzz Aldrin, the second man to land on the moon, wrote on CNN.com that the United States “should commit itself, within two decades, to commencing American permanence on the planet Mars.”

-In the meantime, the 2-ton rover Curiosity -- a $2.5 billion mission -- has been using its sophisticated tool kit to uncover evidence that Mars was once habitable.
-Thanks to the rover's efforts, scientists have determined that, yes, conditions that could have supported life once existed there.
+In the meantime, the 2-ton rover Curiosity – a $2.5 billion mission – has been using its sophisticated tool kit to uncover evidence that Mars was once habitable.